Surviving an OSHA Inspection

 - Proper PPE

-- Proper posting of required notices – the 300A summary must be posted from February 1 to April 30th
+- Proper posting of required notices – for example, the 300A summary must be posted from February 1 to April 30th

 On the inspection tour or walk around, make sure you do the following: